Public Health (MPH): Online Program

 • Evidence of leadership and career progression

-The essay is an essential component of the admission process and is your opportunity to share more about your background, your interest in health equity, and your goals related to the MPH@Simmons program.
+The essay is an essential component of the admission process and is your opportunity to share more about your background, your interest in health equity, and your goals related to the MPH program.

 The essay should be approximately 1,000 words or about two pages.
 In one cohesive statement, please address each of the following prompts, writing one to two paragraphs per item:

-Sealed, official academic transcripts must be received by mail from all postsecondary institutions you have attended, regardless of whether or not a degree was earned.
+Sealed, official academic transcripts must be received from all postsecondary institutions you have attended, regardless of whether or not a degree was earned.
 This includes community colleges, institutions you may have attended as a non-degree student, or schools where you enrolled but withdrew from classes.
-If you have any questions when determining if you need to submit a transcript as part of your application, please reach out to your admission counselor.
 Failure to submit transcripts from all postsecondary institutions can result in dismissal from the program.

 Simmons University

 Please note: To be considered an official transcript, the transcript must be sent directly from your institution(s) or through an electronic transcript vendor retained by that institution.
-Transcripts submitted by enrolled or prospective students are considered unofficial documents, even if they are in a sealed envelope provided to you by the issuing university.
+Official transcripts can also be sent via mail as long as they are in the original signed and sealed envelope.
+Transcripts submitted by enrolled or prospective students are considered unofficial documents.
+Photocopies or copies "issued to student" are not acceptable.

 Your application must include at least three professional or academic letters of recommendation that have been written within one year of the application submission date.
 Your recommenders must be able to speak to your verbal and written communication skills, intellectual ability, capacity for critical analysis, and ability to work independently and as a member of a team.
 We also ask your recommenders to comment on your motivation and leadership potential as a public health professional.
 When you add recommenders via the online application, they will receive an email notification and can complete the recommendation online.